sini-codes/kscript2/README.md

 **Roadmap:**

 A few helpful mods are already there.
 Now we will be focusing on documentation, adding new mods, examples and bugfixes.
 If the concept survives, we will move to more advanced examples and mods.
-You can report bugs and request common mods on the github repository or right in this thread.
+You can report bugs and request common mods in the issues section.
-Feel free to post any ideas! :)
+Feel free to post any ideas as well! :)

 **Known Issues:**